 One of the most shameful cases of espionage in the country was Ana Belén Montes.
-She was the best-trained spy of the CIA and was a double agent of Fidel Castro.
+She was the best-trained spy in the CIA and was a double agent of Fidel Castro.
 When the suspicions arose they investigated her.
 But, she managed to get clean of all guilt.
 At last, after five years, they finally arrested her for that crime.
 The suspicions were true, but they did not detect them.

 Psychologist Levine says anyone could think that they did not interrogate her well.
 But it is that believing liars is much more common.
 In fact, both in the case of Madoff and Montes, the experts in detecting liars ended up deceived.